 ATLANTA'S #1 ENTREPRENEURSHIP CAMP

 SUMMER 2019 PROGRAMS: Please note that all programs are open to entrepreneurs age 9-14 and run from 9am-4pm each day (before + after care available).
-Please scroll down for additional FAQs.
+Please scroll down for detailed FAQs.

 B.CAMP Entrepreneurs move from idea to pitch to profitable business in 5 short days.
 Join us for this action-packed week with focused sprints on idea generation, market research, brand creation, promotional strategy, budgeting, pitching, and going to market.
 Entrepreneurs donate 10% of profit to charity and split the rest to take home!